google/closure-templates/documentation/reference/methods.md

 ## `proto.getExtension(name)`

-Returns the value of the extension field of the `proto`, given the fully qualified name of the extension field as the parameter.
-The fully qualified name should be a dotted identifier.
+Returns the value of the extension field of the `proto`, given the name of an imported extension field as the parameter.

-TIP: You can use the `{alias ...}` directive to abbreviate the fully qualified names of proto extension.

 ### Example usage